By Baker/Chef Adam “The Bearded Baker” Majewski

 For our final bit here I will be going over how to make a starter at home, first I must state that commercial, and large scale bulk baking uses, whats called Bakers Percentages. which for most part is used to change recipe sizes and to allow changing small amounts of ingredients.
 If you understand Bakers Percentages and their use in commercial baking of any kind, you will be able to convert any recipe you want to any baking size you wish.
 Also what bakers percentages do is makes it easier to swap out specific ingredients to change its structure and flavor.
 Now in order to be a starter, the only two ingredients you can use are water and flour, and the limiting ration is that flour must be at 100% and the water you add must stay below 100%, if you add more then 100% water then your starter, goes in to the realm of a pitchable yeast, and should add some commercial yeast to seed in other yeast development due to it becoming a pitch-able yeast, and reason being it can become unlivable for some wild yeasts if over hydrated to early on in its development.
 Other than that, a starter can not have any commercially cultivated yeast in it, in order to be considered a sourdough start, you only need that little bit of fundamental knowledge and understanding to make a starter.

 Now in order to start you will need, also to know that no matter what recipe you are using whether your own, or a recipe from a book, your flour will always be your reference point for all percentages.
 In the case of a bread starter, no matter how much flour you use it will always be 100%.
 With that said, keep in mind, in order to be a starter the amount of water you add can not exceed 100%.
 So if you have 100 grams of flour(which would equal 100%) and then you can, theoretically can add any amount of water you wish as long as it does not exceed 100 grams in this case which would be 100%.
 Though you can add what you wish in water up to 100%, in order to get the best results, it is suggested to keep the amount of water you put in, is between 50% and 100%.
-Here at the Blue Ox Bakery our ratio, is a 100/80, Flour/Water ratio, meaning for every 100 grams of flour we mix in 80 grams of flour.
+Here at the Blue Ox Bakery our ratio, is a 100/80, Flour/Water ratio, meaning for every 100 grams of flour we mix in 80 grams of water.
 Below I have placed a basic sourdough starter with ingredients and the type of ingredients work best and which do not.

 - 100 Grams Bread Flour